geky/ramrsbd/README.md

           '----'----'----'----'----'----'----'----'----'----'----'----'   Expected: 0 1 1 0 1 0 0 0 0 1 1 0 1 0 0 1 0 0 1 0 0 0 0 1
 ```

-I've also implemented a similar script for full GF(256) LFSRs, though
+I've also implemented a similar script,
+[bm-lfsr256-solver.py][bm-lfsr256-solver.py], for full GF(256) LFSRs,
-it's a bit harder for follow unless you can do full GF(256)
+though it's a bit harder for follow unless you can do full GF(256)
-multiplications in your head!
+multiplications in your head:

 ```
 $ ./bm-lfsr256-solver.py 30 80 86 cb a3 78 8e 00